How-To Guide April 6, 2026

 How to Generate CPA-Ready Reports in DeductFlow

 Tax time doesn't have to be a scramble.
 When your records have been maintained in DeductFlow throughout the year, generating a complete package for your CPA takes about 15 minutes.
-This guide walks through every step—from reviewing data completeness to downloading the final Schedule C breakdown.
+This guide walks through every step—from reviewing data completeness to downloading the final your tax return breakdown.

 Start Your 7-Day Free Trial